 For regionally significant interchange improvements in the transportation management area, appropriate CDOT approval of the system level study is needed no later than three weeks after the due date for project requests in the development of a new RTP or for RTP amendments.
 The applicant must provide the draft system level study (Type 1 and Type 2), or other data (Type 2a), to DRCOG 20 days before the date of needed CDOT action.

-For non-regionally significant interchange improvements in the transportation management area, and for any interchange improvements in the remainder of the transportation planning region, appropriate CDOT approval of the system level study (Type 1 and Type 2) or other data (Type 2a) is needed at least 45 days prior to the DRCOG Public Hearing on a new fiscally constrained RTP or RTP amendment.
+For non-regionally significant interchange improvements in the transportation management area, and for any interchange improvements in the remainder of the transportation planning region, appropriate CDOT approval of the system level study (Type 1 and Type 2) or other data (Type 2a) is needed at least 45 days prior to the DRCOG public hearing on a new air quality conforming fiscally constrained RTP or RTP amendment.
 If CDOT approval is not obtained in these timeframes, the request must be deferred until the next scheduled RTP amendment cycle.
 In all cases, applicants must provide DRCOG a conceptual level cost estimate, even if a system level study is not prepared.
-The DRCOG land use forecasts for the current plan horizon are the analytic base for 1601 studies where fiscally constrained RTP funding sources are expected or desired.
+The DRCOG land use forecasts for the current plan horizon are the analytic base for 1601 studies for which fiscally constrained RTP funding sources are expected or desired.
 CDOT may also request a build-out assessment to further define project level requirements and financial commitments.